 Defining Drug Possession in West Palm Beach

-Unless you have the proper authorization because you are a healthcare provider or have a valid prescription, it is illegal to hold controlled substances including prescription medications.
-Suspicions of local law enforcement are raised even with a small amount of drugs; for example, possessing just 7 grams of oxycodone (Schedule II substance) can be prosecuted as a trafficking charge.
+Unless you have the proper authorization to possess drugs because you are a healthcare provider or have a valid prescription, it is illegal to keep controlled substances including prescription medications.
+A law enforcement officer may become suspicious of you if he finds any trace of a potential illegal substance on you.
+Even the smallest amounts of an illegal substance can lead to devastating consequences.
+For example, possessing just 7 grams of oxycodone (a Schedule II substance) can be prosecuted as a trafficking charge.
 Common drugs that are banned include:

 - Synthetic drugs

 You could also face stiff penalties for possessing narcotics in Palm Beach, such as: